YuanGao-YG/VISION/README.md

 ## News 🚀

-* **2025.09.26**: Inference codes, pre-trained weights, and demo of KD48 benchmark are released.
+* **2025.09.26**: Inference codes, pre-trained weights, and demo data of KD48 benchmark are released.

 ## Notes